 At NorthStar Transitions, our goal is to break the harmful patterns of prescription drug abuse by providing high-quality treatment programs that support individuals as they begin the healing process.
 Our team of experienced clinicians can help clients forge a path to sobriety by addressing their physical, emotional and mental health needs at every level of care, delivering a deeply therapeutic experience that promotes lasting recovery and a renewed sense of health, happiness and well-being.

 Many drugs fall under the umbrella of prescription drug addiction, but some are abused more than others.
 Drugs like Xanax, OxyContin and Adderall are notorious for their addictive potential, but lesser-known examples also include Ambien, cough syrups and barbiturates.
 Because prescription drug addiction can take many forms, the latest edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM–5) doesn’t single it out as a specific diagnosis.
-Some types of prescription drugs an individual can become addicted to include:
+Read more about the types of prescription drugs an individual can become addicted to below and some of the effects and warning signs.

 Prescription drug abuse can lead to addiction, which the DSM-5 defines as a problematic pattern of drug or alcohol use that leads to clinically significant levels of impairment in daily functioning.
 When addiction takes hold, individuals must exhibit at least two of the following symptoms within a one year period to be diagnosed with a substance use disorder: